Jun711/jun711.github.io/_posts/2019-02-19-how-to-create-aws-dynamodb-secondary-indexes.md

 ## Note
 ### Projected Attributes
-For projected attributes property, there are three types: 'ALL', 'KEYS_ONLY' and 'INCLUDE'.
+For projected attributes property, there are three options: 'ALL', 'KEYS_ONLY' and 'INCLUDE'.

 Choose `KEYS_ONLY` if you only need base table and index's partition and sort key values.